zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 Submit your solutions to the following questions:

-* Chapter 2: Q9, Q12
+* Chapter 2: Q9, Q12, in addition CSCI6390 students must also do Q10
-* Chapter 7: Q1, Q2
+* Chapter 7: Q1, Q2, in addition CSCI6390 students must also do Q6

-**CSCI6390 Only**: In addition do: Chapter 2, Q10; Chapter 7, Q6.

 You can write out the solutions on paper, take an image and attach it so it displays in your notebook.
 For example, you can call "from IPython.display import Image", and then use Image("<IMG_NAME>").

 ## Submission